-FIGURE 1: The Mishimoto oil cooler was mounted in front of the lower grille opening for optimal airflow. liquid-to-air heat exchanger in front of the lower grille opening of the Camaro (Figure 1 above).
-Direct-fit brackets were used directly from the 2016 Camaro SS oil cooler kit to mount the oil cooler in place.
-A sandwich plate was used to direct the oil to and from the cooler, and stainless steel lines were created to connect the oil cooler to the sandwich plate.
-More information on the R&D process for the intake can be found on the Mishimoto Engineering Blog here: Mishimoto Chevrolet Camaro 2.0T Oil Cooler
+FIGURE 1: The Mishimoto oil cooler was mounted in front of the lower grille opening for optimal airflow.

-FIGURE 2: The Mishimoto Oil Cooler kept temperatures more than 60°F lower than did the stock cooler.
-DEDECOMANCE TESTING The Camaro was tested on a mild, sunny day with an ambient temperature of approximately 75°F (23.9°C) and 40% humidity.
+FIGURE 2: The Mishimoto Oil Cooler kept temperatures up to 40°F lower than did the stock cooler.
+Direct-fit brackets were created to mount the oil cooler in place, and a sandwich plate was used to direct the oil to and from the cooler.
+Stainless steel lines were created to connect the oil cooler to the sandwich plate.
+Making this connection was one of the more challenging aspects when designing the kit, as Chevy did an excellent job in packaging the front end of the Camaro.
+More information on the R&D process for the intake can be found on the Mishimoto Engineering Blog here: http:// engineering.mishimoto.com/category/chevrolet-camaro-ssoil-cooler-kit-2016/ PERFORMANCE TESTING The Camaro was tested on a mild, sunny day where ambient temperature was approximately 80°F (26.7°C) with 20% humidity.
 To test the performance of the oil cooler, the Camaro was driven at 65 mph on a highway until steady-state conditions were reached.
 The same test was performed initially with only the stock configuration, and then again with the Mishimoto oil cooler installed.
-It should be noted that the Camaro used for testing came equipped with the optional HD cooling package from Chevy.
-Camaros that do not include this package are not equipped with a liquid-to-air oil cooler.
-Temperature and pressure sensors were installed during each test, and the results of these tests are shown below in Figures 2 (page 1) and 3.
-The Mishimoto oil cooler showed an average temperature drop of 17°F from inlet to outlet, and a maximum temperature drop of 63°F when compared to the stock configuration.
-Given these results, it's clear that the Mishimoto oil cooler is a significant upgrade for the stock liquid-to-air heat exchanger, and even greater results can be expected when the oil cooler is added to a 2.0T Camaro without the HD cooling package.
+Temperature and pressure sensors were installed during each test.
+The results of these tests are shown below in Figures 2 and 3.
+The Mishimoto oil cooler showed an average temperature drop of 35°F from inlet to outlet, and a maximum temperature drop of 40°F when compared to the stock configuration.
+Given these results, it's clear that the Mishimoto oil cooler is a significant upgrade for the stock liquid-to-liquid heat exchanger.
 Along with temperature, pressure was also recorded during testing to ensure that no significant pressure drop or rise occurred due to the additional cooler.
 A large pressure drop could lead to improper engine lubrication, whereas too much of a pressure rise could cause premature oil pump failure.
-As seen in Figure 3, the addition of the Mishimoto Oil Cooler caused a slight pressure rise (3-5 psi over stock) before entering the core.
+As seen in Figure 3, the addition of the Mishimoto Oil Cooler caused a slight pressure rise (2-3 psi over stock) before entering the core.
 Once the pressure drops across the core, the system behaves similarly to stock.
-This small rise in pressure is acceptable and will not harm the LTG motor.
+This small rise in pressure is acceptable and will not harm the LT1 motor. -Steve Wiley Product Engineer, Mishimoto Automotive